Here’s Why Purple Shampoo for Blonde Hair Is a Year-Long Staple

 Older people with natural grays, and yes, those hopping on the recent gray hair trend can also benefit from using a purple shampoo to brighten their silvery streaks.

 It’s not a be-all-and-end-all method of course.
 It won’t extremely lighten your strands to a shade that isn’t a result of water buildup or chlorine—meaning, you can’t D.I.Y. your own cool ash blonde highlights on deliberately orange or warm yellow base with purple shampoo alone.

 Dos and Dont’s for Proper Application

 • Do wet your hair with slightly warm water.
-Not only does it feel divine on your scalp (the “aah” in spa), it also helps expand the hair shaft and allows your purple shampoo to better absorb and tone.
+Not only does it feel divine on your scalp (the “aah” in the spa), but it also helps expand the hair shaft and allows your purple shampoo to better absorb and tone.

 • Do apply purple shampoo for blonde hair from root to tip, massaging it in gently.
 Leave it on for around three to five minutes before rinsing.
-And no, do not expect to see any orangey streaks wash out in the drain, although how satisfying would that be, right?

 • Do use colorless or white/clear products on your hair moving forward.
 Heavily tinted products can stain bleached strands.